 An Example of Capitalizing and Expensing Software Costs

-Typically, financial teams who are deciding to capitalize or expense divide assets into two groups:
+Typically, financial teams who are deciding to capitalize or expense costs divide assets into two groups:

 According to The Journal Of Accountancy, there are various types of software development processes covered under GAAP.
 The most common software development model outlined in GAAP is referred to as the “waterfall approach.”
-This term means there are sequential steps that software development follows, and depending on what step a cost was incurred, will determine if it is expensed or capitalized.
-These steps also change if the software is being developed for internal use or external use.
+This term means there are sequential steps that software development follows.
+And depending on what step a cost was incurred, that will determine if it is expensed or capitalized.

 - CRM Tools

 GAAP has specific rules to categorize costs incurred during the development of internal-use software.